switit/Postfix-Dovecot-Virtual-Mail-Server/README.md

 query = SELECT maildir FROM mailbox WHERE username='%s' AND active = '1'
 ```

-5. Install and configure dovecot with siev plugin
+5. Install and configure dovecot with siev and quota plugins
 ```
 pacman -S dovecot pigeonhole
 mkdir /etc/dovecot